-This meal makes a stunning Sunday lunch - and the whole lot is just 3.5 Syns!
+This meal makes a stunning Sunday lunch - at just 3.5 Syns for the lot!

-- 2 x 6-bone racks of lamb, French trimmed, all visible fat removed
+- 2 x 6-bone racks of lamb, French trimmed, visible fat removed

 - 400g green beans, to serve

 - 500g new potatoes, thinly sliced

 - 250ml vegetable bouillon, made up according to the packet instructions

 - 15g finely grated fresh Parmesan

 For the crust:

 - 1 slice wholemeal bread from a small 400g loaf

 - Zest of 1 unwaxed lemon, plus wedges to serve